 1. Connect: Get down to his level.
 Toddlers need physical touch to calm down.
 Hold him gently by the arms and look him in the eyes, then speak.

 2. Show empathy: Let him know you understand how he feels.
-“I know you like throwing toys in the air” or “I know you are feeling bad the toy was taken away from you”
+“I know you enjoy throwing toys in the air” or “I know you are feeling bad the toy was taken away from you”

-3. In short statements repeat what’s expected, “But throwing toys can hurt somebody, mommy won’t let you hurt someone”.
-Or “that toy belonged to another child, let’s use the one we have” or”let us take turns and use the same toy/ wait your turn”
+3. In short, statements repeat what’s expected, “But throwing toys can hurt somebody, mommy won’t let you hurt someone”.
+Or “that toy belonged to another child, let’s use the one we have” or” let us take turns and use the same toy/ wait your turn”

 4. Hug it out